Salk Institute for Biological Studies: Scientific activities

-Rusty Gage was named to a five-year term to lead the Institute on January 1, 2019.
+Rusty Gage was named to a five-year term to lead the institute on January 1, 2019.
 In February 2023 he returned to full-time laboratory work and was succeeded as president by Gerald Joyce.
 The Austrian molecular biologist Jan Karlseder is the chair of the academic council.
 There are 53 faculty members.
 Five of these are members of the Howard Hughes Medical Institute, and more than a quarter are elected members of the US National Academy of Sciences.

 In terms of research output measured by number of publications and citations, the institute is recognized as one of the world's leading institutions in several areas of biology, especially in neurosciences and plant biology.

 In December 2009, the Time magazine ranked Joseph R. Ecker's mapping of the human epigenome as the second biggest scientific achievement of 2009.

 In May 2008, the California state government announced that it would provide $US270 million for funding California Institute for Regenerative Medicine (CIRM).
-The Sanford Consortium for Regenerative Medicine, a joint effort between Salk Institute, UCSD, Burnham Institute and TSRI, received US$43 million from this funding.
+The Sanford Consortium for Regenerative Medicine, a joint effort between Salk Institute, UC San Diego, Burnham Institute and TSRI, received US$43 million from this funding.

 In addition, the institute employs postdoctoral scholars and staff scientists who receive training for academic leadership.